jo-pol/GroundForge/docs/tileGallery/index.md

 ===============

-**TODO**: Add more letters.
+**TODO**:
+* More squares need linked letters.
-Split gallery in images per square to use full width of a desktop and not use too much width on a mobile device.
+* Split gallery in images per square to use full width of a desktop and not use too much width on a mobile device.
-Links in last square are intended for another [wip](API/hybrid) page (which is inspired by [mixing snow](/GroundForge-help/snow-mix/droste/) in two droste steps), the D.I.Y. on that square should link to this page.
+* Links in last square are intended for another [wip](API/hybrid) page, the D.I.Y. on that last square should link to this page.
-Sidebar subjects?
+* Sidebar subjects?

 ---